-With advances in cloud technology and remote working, many of us are choosing to work from home on a more regular basis.
+Following the Covid-19 pandemic, the advances in cloud technology have allowed many of us to continue working from home without too many problems.
 But can you claim expenses for being a homeworker?

 If you’re working from home then it’s possible that you’re missing out on claiming some allowable household expenses.

 If you’re self-employed, these expenses could be included on your tax return.
-And if you’re the director of a company, your accountant can put an adjustment through the company accounts and allocate this against your director’s loan account – meaning you can then then draw this from the business, tax free.
+And if you’re the director of a company, your accountant can put an adjustment through the company accounts and allocate this against your director’s loan account – meaning you can then draw this from the business, tax-free.